If you’re ever in Shanghai and want to buy some vintage camera lenses, there’s really only one place you need to know about.

 The actual address of Xing Guang is 300 Luban Lu.

-I’ll show you how to get there from the subway station, direct you to the vintage lens shops, provide you with a map, and also give you a card you can show a taxi driver should you prefer to skip all the subway-ing and walking.
+I’ll show you how to get there from the subway station, direct you to the vintage lens shops, and even provide you with a map.

 1. take exit 1 out of the Luban Lu subway station and head left (north) up Luban Road